benthecoder/blog/posts/burnoutsociety.md

 It was difficult to finish this book, a large portion of the book involved referencing other philosophical work, but later refutes its claims by providing counterarguments.
 It was also obfuscated with abstractions that made it to appreciate the ideas behind it, especially towards the end of the book.

-Nonetheless, there were still important ideas and takeaways I want to capture and internalize.
+Nonetheless, there were ideas that made me doubt my life philosophy and reorient my way of living.
+The constant thirst for achievement, for optimizing productivity, for maximizing time for "important" work.
+I've become a self-exploiting achievement-subject in an achievement society.

 For now, these are just quotes extracted from the book.
-I plan to gene**rate and reshape these into my own words, my way of taking ownership of these ideas.
-To live in these ideas, to turn them into habit, into second nature.**
+I plan to generate and reshape these into my own words, my way of taking ownership of these ideas.
+To live in these ideas, to turn them into habit, into second nature.

 ### excess positivity